F5CodeGuru/asm241consolidated/module3/lab1/lab1.rst

 ./baseline_menu.sh

-4. Select either option 1 or option 2
+4. Select either option 1 or option 2, but notice that option 3 quits the script.
+You will use this later.

 .. image:: images/baseline.png